ubco-W2022T2-data301/project-group-group37/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- **Darvesh Singh Dhillon:** I am a Data Science Minor and a Psychology Major so knowing how online education affected people is really interesting and right up my ally.
-- Person 2: one sentence about you!
+- **Shawn Goh:** one sentence about you!
-- Person 3: one sentence about you!
+- **Ahmad Firdaus Azri:** one sentence about you!

 ## Images